rhel-labs/learn-katacoda/ansible-idm/finish.md

 # In this lab you have:
 # Concepts included in this scenario:
 * Used ansible playbooks to deploy IdM across RHEL servers
-* Started and stopped the IdM server using systemd
+* Started and stopped the IdM server
 * Created a user on the IdM server
 * Ran health-check to monitor if any IdM services are not properly running